Don't Let Your Permissions be Hijacked!

 There are three ways to control the security context of an Agent job that I will discuss here.
 The first option is to make use of a parameter which sits on the Advanced page of the job-step dialogue.
 On the bottom of that page, you find Run as user.
 You will need to ask the person responsible for the database which user to use, but presumably this is a sandbox user created WITHOUT LOGIN.
 With this option, SQL Server Agent will issue an EXECUTE AS USER for this user which means that the job will be confined to the database and cannot access other databases, linked servers or other server resources.
 Thus, this option is not feasible for all jobs.
 Observe that for this option to work, the job owner must be a member of sysadmin or else the parameter is ignored.
 (See the documentation for sp_update_jobstep, the parameter @database_user_name.)

 The second option is to change the job owner, which you do on the front page for the job.
 As I said above, the job owner should be a login tied to the application and not to a person.
 It can be an SQL login; the advantage is that you can "keep it the family" and you do not need to involve the Windows admin.
 I would expect, though, that many prefer to use a Windows login.
 Whichever is fine, as long as the permission set is the same as a typical application user.
-(So it would not be the database owner, even if this is a login dedicated to own that database, as this would permit users with permissions to change the procedure without being db_owner to hijack the db_owner permissions.)
+(So it would not be the database owner, even if this is a login dedicated to owning that database, as this would permit users with permissions to change the procedure without being db_owner to hijack the db_owner permissions.)
 When you change the job owner to a non-sysadmin user, SQL Agent will issue an EXECUTE AS LOGIN for this login.
 Since this is impersonation on server level, this means that there are no restrictions inside the instance, so the job can access other databases and employ server-level permissions packaged into procedures.
 However, the impersonation is not trusted outside SQL Server, which means that the job cannot access linked servers with self-mapping.
 Linked servers with explicit user-mapping works, though.

 There is a second drawback with this option that I will return to below.